Cavity Wall Ties

 The Survey

-Our experienced and qualified surveyor will carryout an electrical sweep to the external surfaces of the building to locate a number of existing ties.
+Our experienced and qualified surveyor will carry out an electrical sweep to the external surfaces of the building to locate a number of existing ties.
 They will drill small access holes and use an endoscopic camera to examine the condition and type of ties used in the construction.
-If these ties are found to be in a corroded state and affecting the stability of the walls, we would then provide a replacement specification using stainless steel ties which will be installed externally through the brick or stone rather than the mortar bed joints.
+If these ties are found to be in a corroded state and affecting the stability of the walls, we would then provide a replacement specification using stainless steel ties which will be installed externally through the brick, stone or the mortar bed joints.